naseeb-helali/secure-vpc-foundation/iac/terraform/README.md

 This project builds a secure and cost-efficient AWS VPC architecture using Terraform.
 It demonstrates essential network design principles—segmentation, controlled connectivity, and observability—implemented entirely with Free-Tier resources.

-The design is based on best practices covered in *AWS VPC Deep Dive (DolfinED)* and serves as a foundation layer for future DevOps automation and CI/CD integration.
+The design is based on best practices covered in *AWS* and serves as a foundation layer for future DevOps automation and CI/CD integration.

 ---